Nambu--Jona-Lasinio model with a fractal inspired coupling: Acknowledgments

 \section{Acknowledgments}

-The work of E M is supported by the project PID2020-114767GB-I00 financed by MCIN/AEI/10.13039/ 50110001103, by the FEDER/Junta de Andaluc\'{\i}a-Consejer\'{\i}a de Econom\'{\i}a y Conocimiento 2014-2020 Operational Program under Grant A-FQM-178-UGR18, by Junta de Andaluc\'ia under Grant FQM-225, by the Consejer\'{\i}a de Conoci\-miento, Investigaci\'on y Universidad of the Junta de Andaluc\'{\i}a and European Regional Development Fund (ERDF) under Grant SOMM17/6105/UGR and by the Ram\'on y Cajal Program of the Spanish MCIN under Grant RYC-2016-20678.
+The work of E M is supported by the project PID2020-114767GB-I00 and by the Ram\'on y Cajal program under Grant RYC-2016-20678 funded by MCIN/AEI/10.13039/501100011033 and by ``FSE Investing in your future'', by the FEDER/Junta de Andaluc\'{\i}a-Consejer\'{\i}a de Econom\'{\i}a y Conocimiento 2014-2020 Operational Program under Grant A-FQM-178-UGR18, by Junta de Andaluc\'ia under Grant FQM-225, by the Consejer\'{\i}a de Conoci\-miento, Investigaci\'on y Universidad of the Junta de Andaluc\'{\i}a and European Regional Development Fund (ERDF) under Grant SOMM17/6105/UGR, and by the ``Pr\'orrogas de Contratos Ram\'on y Cajal'' Program of the University of Granada.
 M J T is supported by S\~ao Paulo Research Foundation (FAPESP) grant 2021/12954-5.
-V S T is supported by FAPESP grant 2019/010889-1 and by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq-Brazil) grant 306615/2018-5.
-A D is partially supported by the CNPq-Brazil, grant 304244/2018-0, by Project INCT-FNA Proc.
+V S T is supported by FAPESP grant 2019/010889-1 and by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq) grant 305004/2022-0.
+A D is partially supported by the CNPq, grant 304244/2018-0, by Project INCT-FNA Proc.
 No. 464 898/2014-5, and by FAPESP grant 2016/17612-7.

 \linespread{.9}